 Enrolment conditions for international students

 International students must strive, at all times, to complete their studies within the completion date as specified on their Confirmation of Enrolment (COE) document.
 This means that under normal circumstances you ought to complete at least 8 credit points per (academic) year.
-Should you wish to vary your enrolment, or spread out your load over 3 trimesters, you will need to talk to a Faculty course adviser.
+Should you wish to vary your enrolment, or spread out your load over 3 trimesters, you will need to talk to a student adviser.

 For more detailed information about any of the above enrolment conditions, or possible breaches of these conditions, please contact the Deakin International Quality and Compliance team.

 All students are required to make successful academic progress.
 That is, they must pass a minimum number of units each trimester in order to successfully complete their course of study within a reasonable timeframe.

 The University is required to cancel an international student's COE if they have been excluded because of unsatisfactory academic progress or academic misconduct.
 In these situations, students must make arrangements for enrolment into a new course either at Deakin or with another provider within 28 days of their COE cancellation.
 Should students fail to enrol in a new course within 28 days of the cancellation of their COE, their student visa may be cancelled.
 For further information, please contact Deakin International Quality and Compliance.

 International students may face specific hurdles having chosen to undertake their studies in a country other than home.
 A new culture and environment awaits them, they must build new networks of friends, and become accustomed to the Australian accent and vernacular.
 At university, they will encounter a different academic culture and are required to grasp different academic expectations.
 Sometimes specific situations call for specific support.